 U.S. and Japanese Military and engineer leaders are coming together this week at the Bilateral Strategic Initiative Review (BSIR) to discuss opportunities to more efficiently and effectively work together to address challenges that construction companies face when working on U.S. funded Military and host nation funded construction projects.
 Hosted by United States Forces Japan, Government of Japan Ministry of Defense (MOD) and U.S. Army Corps of Engineers, Japan Engineer District (JED), this joint meeting is an opportunity for leaders to give an update on two Bilateral Senior Engineer Conference (BSEC) initiatives, as well as discuss strategies and next steps to create meaningful change.

-• USG-GOJ Alliance Programmatic View: A New Approach to Synchronizing Facilities Construction Japan-wide
+The two initiatives being discussed are:• USG-GOJ Alliance Programmatic View: A New Approach to Synchronizing Facilities Construction Japan-wide